clementsiegrist/CloudIotFleet/docs/index.md

 ### **Kinesis Data Streams et Kinesis Data Firehose**

-Deux services AWS qui permettent l'ingestion et le traitement de flux de données en temps réel, mais ils ont des différences clés en termes de fonctionnalités et d'utilisation.

-Kinesis Data Streams est un service de flux de données en temps réel qui permet l'ingestion de données en continu, la persistance de données pendant 24 heures ou plus, le traitement de données à l'aide de Lambda ou d'Amazon Kinesis Client Library, et la réplication de données à travers plusieurs régions AWS.
-Kinesis Data Streams permet également de traiter des données en temps réel à l'aide d'outils tels que Apache Storm, Apache Flink ou Spark Streaming.
-Il est principalement utilisé pour les cas d'usage nécessitant une faible latence de traitement des données, tels que les analyses de flux de clics, les analyses de fraudes ou les alertes en temps réel.

-Kinesis Data Firehose, en revanche, est un service de livraison de flux de données en temps réel qui permet d'acheminer les données vers des destinations telles qu'Amazon S3, Amazon Redshift, Amazon Elasticsearch ou Amazon Kinesis Data Analytics.
-Kinesis Data Firehose effectue également des transformations de données en temps réel à l'aide de Lambda ou de logiciels tiers, et prend en charge la réplication de données à travers plusieurs régions AWS.
-Kinesis Data Firehose est principalement utilisé pour les cas d'usage qui nécessitent un traitement simplifié des données en temps réel, tels que l'archivage de données en temps réel ou l'analyse de logs en temps réel.

-En résumé, Kinesis Data Streams est un service de flux de données en temps réel pour l'ingestion, le traitement et la persistance de données en continu, tandis que Kinesis Data Firehose est un service de livraison de flux de données en temps réel pour l'acheminement et la transformation de données vers des destinations de stockage ou d'analyse en temps réel.
+Kinesis Data Streams is a real-time data streaming service that allows continuous data ingestion, data persistence for 24 hours or more, data processing using Lambda or Amazon Kinesis Client Library, and data replication across multiple AWS regions.
+Kinesis Data Streams also enables real-time data processing using tools such as Apache Storm, Apache Flink, or Spark Streaming.
+It is primarily used for use cases requiring low-latency data processing, such as clickstream analysis, fraud detection, or real-time alerts.

+Kinesis Data Firehose, on the other hand, is a real-time data delivery streaming service that allows routing data to destinations such as Amazon S3, Amazon Redshift, Amazon Elasticsearch, or Amazon Kinesis Data Analytics.
+Kinesis Data Firehose also performs real-time data transformations using Lambda or third-party software and supports data replication across multiple AWS regions.
+Kinesis Data Firehose is primarily used for use cases that require simplified real-time data processing, such as real-time data archiving or real-time log analysis.

+In summary, Kinesis Data Streams is a real-time data streaming service for the ingestion, processing, and persistence of continuous data, while Kinesis Data Firehose is a real-time data delivery streaming service for routing and transforming data to storage or real-time analysis destinations.

 ### **Glue vs Lambda to perform final data cleaning job**